 - Beck, H., M. Pan, P. Lin, J. Seibert, A. van Dijk, and E. Wood, Global fully-distributed parameter regionalization based on observed streamflow from 4229 headwater catchments, Journal of Geophysical Research: Atmospheres, in review.

 The latest version (0.8) of the parameter maps, including the HBV model code used to derive the maps, can be downloaded here.
 The data and code are released under the CC BY-NC 4.0 license and thus may not be used for commercial purposes.
 By using the data in any publication you agree to cite the above-mentioned paper.

 Frequently asked questions

 Can the parameter maps be used for climate change impact assessments?

-The regionalized parameters compensate for model structural and parameterization deficiencies to achieve better runoff simulations, and may not provide a more realistic representation of hydrological processes.
-Runoff projections from HBV using regionalized parameters are therefore not necessarily more plausible than those from an uncalibrated HBV.
+The regionalized parameters were optimized to achieve better runoff simulations using historic climate conditions, and the validity of the parameters may be compromised when the model is subjected to climate conditions it has never experienced before.
+Runoff projections produced using HBV with regionalized parameters are therefore not necessarily more plausible than those produced using HBV with unoptimized parameters.
 See Vaze et al. (2010) and Fowler et al. (2020) for further discussion.